jagenjo/webglstudio.js/guides/editor_architecture.md

 ## Structure

+### Libraries

+WebGLStudio relies in several libraries that were developed for this project.

+* **LiteGL**: is the library in charge of wrapping the WebGL driver
+* **LiteScene**: is the engine used to handle the 3D scenes.
+* **LiteGUI**: is the library used to build the interface
+* **LiteGraph**: is the library used to create graphs
+* **LiteFileSystem**: is the library in charge of storing files in the back-end

+You do now need to understand all of them in depth, just to know what features bring to the editor in case you want to extend them.

 ### CORE

 The ```CORE``` (core.js) is the global class created once the website is loaded, is the one in charge of loading the rest of the files.